dkillinger/renpy-line-brkr/README.md

 ![Text-Displayable](images/Text-Displayable-0.png)

-This isn't inherently problematic, but for developers who desire more freedom when it comes to positioning text on the screen their options are Text Displayables.
+This isn't inherently problematic, but for developers who desire more freedom when it comes to positioning text on the screen their only native option is Text Displayables.
 Ren'Py [Text Displayables](https://www.renpy.org/doc/html/text.html#text-displayables) empower developers to position text anywhere on screen, but at the cost of developer flexibility.
 Unlike other common forms of Ren'Py [Text](https://www.renpy.org/doc/html/text.html), Text Displayables are treated as *images* instead of character data.
 As a result, Text Displayables have the possibility of rendering text off-screen if they're not positioned correctly.

 For example, Ren'Py will center and break text within a Text Displayable as if it were centered on screen, so the following Text Displayable (including the *pause* keyword):
 ```